 March 25, 1983: Twins Trade Butera

-The Twins and Tigers swap catchers, with Minnesota sending Salvatore Butera to Detroit for minor leaguer Stine Poole and cash money.
+The Twins and Tigers swapped catchers on March 25, 1983, with Minnesota sending Salvatore Butera to Detroit for minor leaguer Stine Poole and cash money.

 The Twins re-signed Butera as a free agent on May 22, 1987.

 Sal and Drew Butera are the only father-son combination to play for the Twins.
 They have pretty impressive big league pitching résumés, too.
 Sal did not allow a hit in his two major league pitching appearances.
 He pitched a 1-2-3 inning for Montreal in 1985.
-In 1986 he pitched a scoreless ninth for the Cincinnati Reds, walking one and striking out one.
+In 1986, he pitched a scoreless ninth for the Cincinnati Reds, walking one and striking out one.
+That’s a 0.00 ERA and 0.500 WHIP.

 Comment